PMBio/deeprvat/docs/annotations.md

 ### Running the pipeline
-This pipeline should be run after running the [preprocessing pipeline](https://deeprvat.readthedocs.io/en/latest/preprocessing.html), since it relies on some of its outpur files (specifically the bcf files in  `norm/bcf/`, the variant files in `norm/variants/` and the genotype file `preprocessed/genotypes.h5`
+This pipeline should be run after running the [preprocessing pipeline](https://deeprvat.readthedocs.io/en/latest/preprocessing.html), since it relies on some of its output files (specifically the bcf files in  `norm/bcf/`, the variant files in `norm/variants/` and the genotype file `preprocessed/genotypes.h5`

 After configuration and activating the `deeprvat_annotations` environment run the pipeline using snakemake: